 7 tips for using credit cards while traveling

-Vacations and holidays are all about relaxing, so it’s unlikely balances, bills and credit cards and debit cards are on your radar.
+Vacations and holidays are all about relaxing, so it’s unlikely credit card balances and bills are on your radar.

 “And because of mobile banking apps, it’s easier to check,” she says.